814: A consultation, a case and a competition

 Rather than declaring need in the NPS itself, as the others do, it says that each water company’s five-year Water Resource Management Plan (WRMP) will contain the need for new infrastructure, although it does mention a need for 150-200 megalitres per day of desalination plants in London and the south east of England.

-Perhaps the road and rail NPS could take a similar approach, given that Network Rail and Highways England now produce their own five-year plans.
+Perhaps the road and rail NPS could take a similar approach, given that Network Rail and National Highways now produce their own five-year plans.